radiantlogic-v8/documentation-new/documentation/configuration/security/attribute-encryption.md

 1. Log into your AWS account to create your CMK (Customer Master Key).

-2. With your CMK information, log into Control Panel and go to the ZooKeeper tab.
+2. With your CMK information, log into Classic Control Panel and go to the ZooKeeper tab.

-3. On the ZooKeeper tab, navigate to /radiantone/v2/doccluster/config/vds_server.conf, click Edit Mode, and locate the following properties:
+3. On the ZooKeeper tab, navigate to /radiantone/<version>/<clustername>/config/vds_server.conf, click Edit Mode, and locate the following properties:

 ```
   "awsAccessKeyId" : null,